KennyPeanuts/pond_diversity_fcn/lab_notebook_entries/data_analysis/code/CPOM_survey_2013_analysis.md

 The ANOVA with ln transformation shows a significant model and Tukeys HSD shows that LPP has more CPOM than WC, otherwise the CPOM density in the ponds is not significantly different.

-The results of individual lakes suports the hypothesis that the density of CPOM is generally less than 0.05 - 0.1 g / m^2 with a few locations going much higher than that.

 #### Density of CPOM within a lake

 #### Comparison of the open and littoral habitats.